Challenges and Applications of Automated Extraction of Socio-political Events from Text (CASE) @ACL-IJCNLP 2021

 - Qualities of the event information on various online and offline platforms

-We have prepared a cross-lingual (Spanish, Portuguese, and English), which was only in English in previous events we organized, a socio-political event information classification and extraction task.
-Moreover, we have prepared two additional data challenges about protests pertaining to BlackLivesMatter and COVID19.
+We are preparing a cross-lingual (Spanish, Portuguese, and English), which was only in English in previous events we organized, a socio-political event information classification and extraction task.
+Moreover, we are preparing two additional data challenges about protests pertaining to BlackLivesMatter and COVID19.
 These challenges will be about automatically replicating the spatiotemporal distribution of a manually curated events list.
 Common Crawl News will be exploited as a data source.
 Moreover, a Twitter dataset will be shared with the participants as well.

 A Codalab page will be set up for each task.
 Participating teams will be required to submit a report, which will be peer reviewed, describing the methods and results they ran on the data.
-We will encourage submissions of the system papers on our available benchmarks (ProtestNews @ CLEF 2020 and AESPEN @ LREC 2020).
+We encourage submissions of the system papers on our available benchmarks (ProtestNews @ CLEF 2020 and AESPEN @ LREC 2020).
+Please find details of these datasets and shared tasks on Hürriyetoğlu et al. (2019, 2020a, and 2020b).

 Ali Hürriyetoğlu (Koc University, Turkey)